TrH203/InterSStory/README.md

 # 🎮 InternSStory Game

-**InterSStory** is a dynamic game inspired by *Vampire Survivors*, developed in C++.
+**InternSStory** is a dynamic game inspired by *Vampire Survivors*, developed in C++.
 While it draws inspiration from the classic gameplay, our team has significantly enhanced the experience by incorporating an engaging **storyline**, captivating **animations**, and immersive **special effects**.
 These enhancements make the game world more vibrant and compelling.
 The game also integrates rich audio and stunning visuals to create a truly immersive experience.

 ## 📝 Game Description